 A private employer is not required by federal or most state law to provide paid or unpaid vacation time.
 However, if employers choose to provide vacation time as a benefit to employees, they may have certain compliance requirements.

 Most employers find that providing vacation helps them stay competitive in attracting new talent and retaining current talent.
 Some employers choose to use separate vacation policies and sick time policies, while others decide to lump together all paid time off (PTO) benefits.

 The following chart helps employers understand whether their jurisdiction allows caps on vacation/PTO accrual and allows use-it-or-lose-it policies.
 These laws generally apply to all employers that choose to offer vacation or PTO.
 States that have no requirements in these areas regarding vacation and PTO are marked N/A.

 The chart includes information based on statutes, published case law and state agency guidance.
 Whenever there is a citation or link to one of these sources, it means that the information is based on that source.
 In certain states, there may be unpublished cases or informal guidance materials that address these issues.
 These are not included in the chart and are instead marked N/A.

-For information on whether a jurisdiction requires payout of accrued time at termination of employment, please see Final Wage Payment Requirements by State.
+For information on whether a jurisdiction requires payout of accrued time at termination of employment, please see Final Wage Payment Requirements by State and Municipality.